1. Six Ways to Ensure the Best Screening Mammogram Interpretation

 The success of a screening mammogram to detect subtle cancers lies in the visualization of the small details on the image.
 There are two factors that can result in obscuring these small details, both of which are within your control.
 The first consideration is the amount of breast compression you tolerate.
 I haven’t met a woman yet who claims to enjoy having their breast compressed.
 It is not comfortable, I get it, I too have a yearly mammogram.

 However, the more compression you tolerate, the more fine details the breast radiologist will be able to see on the image.
 Increased compression also helps prevent the second factor- motion.
 Increased compression=less motion.
 Additionally, when the technologist asks for you to hold your breath- it is imperative that you hold your breath and hold as still as possible while the image is being obtained.
 Even the smallest amount of motion can render the mammogram image unclear.
-This may result in a repeat image (increased radiation exposure), at the time of your exam, or worst case scenario, the radiologist may ask for you to return at another time to repeat an image.
+This may result in a repeat image, at the time of your exam, or worst-case scenario, the radiologist may ask for you to return at another time to repeat an image.

-If you are reading this, you are probably willing to endure the compression and short-term discomfort of the exam in an attempt to identify breast cancer at the earliest moment.
+If you are reading this, you are likely willing to endure the exam’s compression and short-term discomfort to identify breast cancer at the earliest moment.
 However, all 6 of these factors contribute greatly to the accurate interpretation of your mammogram.
 So why not go the extra mile to ensure you obtain the best interpretation possible?

 Written by Danielle Carroll, M.D.